gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/actobotics.rst

 ----------

 - Actobotics provides a great value fixed pitch build system that is generally easier to assemble than :term:`extrusion-based <Extrusion>` systems which require cutting :term:`extrusion <Extrusion>` to length.
-- Actobotics has the patented :term:`Servoblocks`, which help drastically increase servo life by protecting it from shock loads.
+- Actobotics has the patented :term:`ServoBlocks`, which help drastically increase servo life by protecting it from shock loads.
 More information may be found in the glossary.
 - Actobotics is easily compatible with other build systems such as REV's kit using adapters which can be found on the Servocity website.
 - Actobotics is more sturdy than TETRIX in terms of drivetrain flex and has more support options to prevent structural bending.
 - The :term:`clamping hubs <Clamping Hub>` offered are more reliable than :term:`set screws <Set Screw>`, as clamping engages the shaft in more places than a :term:`set screw <Set Screw>` (one face).
 As discussed in the :doc:`TETRIX section <tetrix>`, set screws in particular are vulnerable to loosening, especially without application of Loctite.